sagarpatel211/JobFlow/apps/backend/README.md

 # Backend
-This is my GraphQL API written in Go!b
+This is my GraphQL API written in Python